mbacvanski/mbacvanski.github.io/learning.md

 I usually update this every so often with a few days at once.
 Dates in `YYYY-MM-DD`.

+### 2020-11-28

+* If you need to implement a priority queue that has a fixed number of values for the primary ordering (like if you are storing scheduling appointments by the minute, you only have $24\cdot60=1440$ minutes), you can use a lookup-based approach where in a $1440\times1440$ array that stores the number of requests that start at the row index and end at the column index.
+In another $1\times1440$ array, store the number of requests that end that minute.
+Then you can traverse your fixed length 1D array, and find the first ending time to traverse for in your 2D array.
+This is asymptotically constant time, since $1440$ is a constant.
+This can be pretty slow though in practice.

 ### 2020-11-27

 * [Java won't support arrays of generic types](https://www.ibm.com/developerworks/java/library/j-jtp01255/index.html#Generics%20are%20not%20covariant), like `List<Foo>[]`.
 Check out this counterexample: